cake-contrib/Cake.Issues.PullRequests.AzureDevOps/features.md

 * Comments written by the addin will be rendered with a specific icon corresponding to the state of the issue.
 * Adds rule number and, if provided by the issue provider, link to the rule description to the comment.
 * Support for issues messages formatted in Markdown format.
-* Alias for approving or voting pull requests.

 # Supported capabilities